Does Your Individual Online Presence Matter?

 Combat negative reviews

 Negative reviews do hurt.
 Ninety-two percent of consumers now read online reviews.
-Even though we usually apply negative reviews to company rating sites like Yelp, individuals can have their own scores.
+Even though we usually apply negative reviews to company rating sites, individuals can have their own scores.
 Individual leadership might receive negative criticism on job search sites.
 When you hand a potential client your business card, it’s likely they will search for reviews of your company and you.
 What will they find?
 It’s difficult to control what an ex-employee, business partner or disgruntled client may write.

 However, you can combat the negativity by seeking out positive reviews from colleagues, clients and both current and former employees.
 Nurture these positive relationships by keeping in touch through professional social media sites like LinkedIn.
 Comment on their content.
 Endorse their skills.
 Keep the value chain going.
 They will return the favor.
 A bunch of good reviews can offset the handful of negative ones you might get.